 The university’s IT security department handles endpoint security for three distinct user groups: students, staff, and faculty.
 Each group comes to the university network with a different objective.
 Students need an internet service provider and delivery platform; faculty concentrates on teaching and research; and staff supports all members of the Tulane University community.
 The laptops and desktops used by these groups include Mac computers and Windows PCs from a wide array of manufacturers.
 “We’re trying to serve three distinct user groups without a lot of ability to make changes or set corporate file controls on endpoints,” said Hunter Ely, Tulane University CISO.

-IT security walks a fine line between facilitating freedom of information and protecting intellectual property and highly confidential personal and institutional content.
-On one hand, all user groups have expectations of what the network should do for them.
-On the other hand, university systems and their endpoints are targets for cyberattacks.
-“The research networks we build are incredibly fast, with a lot of sensitive information exchanged,” said Ely.
+Providing IT security for a major university requires a careful balance of free access to information with protecting intellectual property and highly confidential personal and institutional content.
+While all user groups have expectations of what the network should do for them, university systems and their endpoints are prime targets for cyberattacks.

 Why Trend Micro

 When Tulane learned about the new capabilities of Trend Micro™ OfficeScan™ they consulted SecureNation to make the switch.
 "The diversity and enterprise functionality of Trend Micro offerings and their strong level of support make them a good choice for Tulane University," said Jon Davis, CEO of SecureNation.
 "We've had firsthand experience with many security products and chose Trend Micro for our own business."